arnav080/movierecommendation/README.md

-# Movie Recommender System Using Machine Learning!
+# Movie Recommender System Using Machine Learning

 #### Overview
 Develop a movie recommendation system that combines user personalization with key movie features like genre, keywords, and more.
 This project implements a movie recommendation system that combines cosine similarity for content-based filtering.